 Grilled Chicken Caesar salad is a perfect meal for summer.
 When it’s hot outside, the last thing I want to do is turn on the stove.
 That means we grill.
 Frequently, we will grill enough food to last for several days, so all we have to do is reheat the meat and serve up the sides which I will admit are mostly cold salads this time of year.
-Baker’s Man is a huge fan of Caesar Salad, and I have even made a shrimp Caesar salad using a bagged salad mix in the past, and that’s certainly an option of you can find the bagged salad mix on sale for a good price, but it’s not the most frugal option.
+Baker’s Man is a huge fan of Caesar Salad, and I have even made a shrimp Caesar salad using a bagged salad mix in the past, and that’s certainly an option if you can find the bagged salad mix on sale for a good price, but it’s not the most frugal option.
+It’s better to chop you own lettuce if you want to save money.

 Even a small grilled chicken salad from a fast food place will cost at least $5.00 in our area.
 If you’re looking at a larger meal sized salad from a sit down restaurant, then you will pay about $10.00.
 If you’re buying dinner for a family of 4, you’re going to spend between twenty and forty dollars.
 That’s a lot more money than you’ll spend to make the salad at home even if you’re paying a higher price to purchase the pre-packaged salad mix.
 Lets take a look at all of the ingredient’s needed to prepare Grilled Chicken Caesar Salads for four at home.
 Then let’s look at the price for each individual ingredient.Jump to Recipe